timescale/docs/migrate/sigh.md

 ### Migrate to Timescale Cloud

-To move your data from a self-hosted database to a Timescale Cloud service:
+To move your data from a self-hosted database to a <Variable name="SERVICE"/>:

 <Tabs label="Dual write and backfill">